Zukimojito/CV/README.md

-# Version v1 de mon CV
-Only with htlm and css
+# My CV Only with htlm and css